merklejerk/llm-audiobooks/README.md

 ## Installation

-Adapt commands with your chosen python package manager.
+This is a python project (`pyproject.toml`).
+Adapt commands with your chosen package manager.

 ```bash
 poetry install